CSBP-CPSE/MDS-Capstone-2020/personal-logs/individual/ngans_log.md

   - d3 demo with Bruno

 Thursday June 11
-- Documentation for the LTC homes analysis (6h)
+- Documentation for the LTC homes data preparation and analysis (6h)
   - Revising, organizing and debugging the code

 Friday June 12
 - Documentation for the LTC homes analysis
+- Meeting with Scott and KT for Github pages demo

+Saturday June 13
+- LTC homes statistical analysis (2h)